 If you have ever seen a character in a TV drama or film who was just TOO NICE compared to everyone else in the story you will understand my frustration.
 This character deserved none of the complications that came his way.
 He bent over backwards caring for everyone, but then sometimes would be stabbed in the back, or simply not dealt with honestly or fairly for extended periods of time.

 Kim Dahyun and Gong Hyo Jin

 play on again, off again sweethearts

-I bought the DVDs off Amazon for this rare drama and I admit I pretty much watched it on a marathon schedule round the clock because the performances were all top notch and strongly dynamic and compelling, sometimes far better than the material the actors were presented with in the script.
+I bought the DVDs off Amazon for this rare drama and I admit I pretty much watched it on a marathon schedule around the clock because the performances were all top notch and strongly dynamic and compelling, sometimes far better than the material the actors were presented with in the script.
 This is when you know you are watching a nation's top professional actors -- they take a familiar story line like a "To Sir With Love" one, and make it unique and special and totally captivating -- so much so that you can't bear turning it off, even to take a meal or bathroom break, or for sleep!

 Gong Yoo and Gong Hyo Jin: